 But first, let me say that I don’t have dental insurance, so my relationships with dentists are not complicated by third-party payers.
 I’m the guy writing the checks and making the decisions.

 Yes, my periodontist is a real dick.
 Two times in the past two years he’s missed appointments.
 Normally, that wouldn’t bother me, because he’s such a dick, and the hygienist who I’d deal with in his absence is very nice.
 However, the dick charges his normal fee when he doesn’t show up, and that’s what sticks in my craw.
 I was supposed to be getting a cleaning and an inspection by a periodontist, for which I’m paying over $100, and all I got those two times was the cleaning.
 The high-priced doc didn’t show up for his cursory inspection, which normally takes all of 30 seconds.
 So why the hell is he charging the full fare?
 Because the doc is a dick.
+Orlando injury attorneys deal with the consequences of improper medical care.

 I even asked his people when they called me to tell me that he wouldn’t be there if his not being there would mean that I would get an appropriate discount.
 “We don’t do that,” said the receptionist.
 Of course they don’t do that!
 Why?
 Because not only is my periodontist a dick, but also he is a money grubbing dork.
+If you are in an emergency situation and a looking for an Emergency dentist, for implants and preventative care, the experts from Kyle can help.

 Regarding my most recent appointment, which was to have been about seven weeks ago, I got a call three days in advance saying that my appointment would have to be moved because the hygienist wouldn’t be there that day.
 Why the hell not just close down the operation completely?
 So, anyway, in their desire to maximize revenue, they’ve been calling me every couple of weeks saying that they can squeeze me in here or there.
 “Can you make it at 8:30 AM tomorrow?”
 Hell no, I can’t.
 Next time, it’s, “Can you make it at 1:30 PM tomorrow?”
 Hell no, I can’t.
 Give me more notice, won’t you?
 I made my appointment six months in advance.
 YOU cancelled it.
 Now, you’re wanting to get me in there on one day’s notice?
 The response was comical: “We’re trying hard to accommodate you.”
 To accommodate ME?
 By disrupting my schedule on short notice?
 My ass!
 You’re trying hard to accommodate ol’ doc’s revenue maximization program.
 I’m not playing that game.